thejug/arg-count-action/README.md

 # arg-count-action
-Actions that contain logic for counting arguments to a script
+Actions that contain logic for counting arguments to a script.